raspberrypilearning/talk-like-a-pirate/worksheet.md

   ```
 Assuming the computer running your pirate speak web page has an internet connection, you should now have jQuery available.
 If you want to run the generator without an internet connection, **this code will not work** as your computer will not be able to access the library, so follow the instructions from [w3schools](http://www.w3schools.com/jquery/jquery_get_started.asp) to download a local copy of jQuery.

 ## Typing in your text

 1. You need to add two `<textarea>` boxes - one to type in the normal text and the other to display the pirate speak text.
 These boxes should appear on the page, so this code goes between the `<body>` and `</body>` tags (or in the HTML box if you are using CodePen).

   This code creates a box called "Landlubbers" which is where we will write our normal text.
-Notice that it has the **id** value `normal` - we are giving the text box a name so we can refer to it later.
+Notice that it has the **id** value `normal`: we are giving the text box a name so we can refer to it later.

   ```html
   <h2>Landlubbers</h2>